-Our highest funding priorities are those that address the lack of equitable access to health services and quality education.
+While we support many areas of youth advocacy our funding priorities are those that address the lack of equitable access to the full spectrum of health services and quality education.
 This aligns with our mission to work collectively with our partners throughout the community to improve the lives of Routt County youth with multiple risk factors, youth who have special needs, and/or youth who experience socio-economic marginalization, and our vision for an engaged and diverse Routt County community that strategically collaborates to strengthen the optimal potential of vulnerable youth and families.

-We especially encourage our YAP Partners or new grantees applying for a High Impact grant to collaborate with other youth organizations to address specific obstacles youth face in gaining equitable access to such services.
-High impact grant requests that also address local policies or societal structures that may inadvertently discriminate against marginalized youth will be given top priority.
+We encourage our YAP Partners applying for a High Impact grant to work closely with other youth organizations in order to holistically address obstacles families and youth face in gaining equitable access to services.
+High impact grant requests that support initiatives addressing institutional/system policies or structures that may inadvertently discriminate against marginalized youth will be given top priority.
 Our ongoing goal is that youth needs are met, and not just for youth who are already identified and in the system, but for youth that are quietly falling through the cracks as well.
 Hence, a proactive approach to assessing youth and families’ needs should be taken.

-- Access to appropriate mental health counseling; alcohol and drug abuse education and intervention; access to appropriate mental health facilities
+- Family and youth access to individualized mental health counseling; alcohol and drug abuse education, prevention, and intervention; access to appropriate mental health facilities

-- Access to quality education, pre-school through 12th grade, county-wide, regardless of special needs, geographic locations or other barriers, or socio-economic background
+- Access to high quality education, pre-school through 12th grade, county-wide, regardless of disabilities, special needs, socio-economic, geographic, cultural, and/or language barriers

-- Access to alternative and non-traditional learning and enrichment opportunities, such as vocational and technical programs, therapeutic art and movement courses, and classes at CMC
+- Access to alternative and non-traditional learning and enrichment opportunities, including vocational and technical programs, therapeutic art and movement programs

-- Stronger collaboration and shared resources among the three Routt County school districts to strategically benefit and meet the needs of all youth
+- Efforts to increase collaboration and shared resources among the three Routt County school districts to strategically improve education outcomes for all youth